 - Use as a dipper for breaded, pan-fried meat or fish.
 Remember when McDonald’s offered honey as a dipper for chicken nuggets?
 Kind of like that, but a grown up, sophisticated version.
 I drizzled this over my Paleo Fiesta Popcorn Chicken and — wow.
 All the heart eyes.
 (See photo above.
 Amiright?)

 - Drizzle over grilled/broiled meat or fish.
-I used this on a Sweet Chipotle Salmon Bowl (recipe coming soon!) and it was the perfect touch.
+I used this on this Sweet Chipotle Salmon and it was the perfect touch.
 It’s also good on grilled chicken or pork chops!

 - Use it on roasted vegetables!
 Especially vegetables that are on the bitter side — like Roasted Shredded Brussels Sprouts.
 I bet it would work well on roasted sweet potatoes, too.

 - Drizzle it over a salad!
 I know, but trust me.
 I wouldn’t use this INSTEAD of salad dressing, but as a secondary dressing.
 A BONUS dressing.
-Any kind of Mexi-flavored Ranch dressing would be good with this.
+Any kind of Mexi-flavored Ranch dressing would be good with this — like my Roasted Jalapeno Ranch Dressing.
 Or a citrusy vinaigrette.